https://jacobtingen.com (the “Founder’s Blog”)

 What Personal Data We Collect and Why We Collect It

-Tingen & Williams, PLLC collects the type of data that websites routinely collect to interact with its visitors via online forms and comment forms, as well as via technical processes such as cookies, analytics, and interactions with software provided by
+Tingen & Williams, PLLC collects the type of data that websites routinely collect to interact with its visitors via online forms and comment forms, as well as via technical processes such as cookies, analytics, and interactions with software provided by third party websites.

 However, as a law firm, we also collect client and case-specific information for site visitors who seek to engage the firm’s services.
 This information includes, but is not limited to, information such as your name, email address, IP address, physical address, documents you upload or provide to the firm, and other information relevant to pursuing your legal matter.